 Lauren Suggett is Product Marketing Manager at Nitro.
 She is a Southern California native and had never used a real PDF editor before working at Nitro.
 You can find her demanding free samples in the cheese section at your local grocery store.

-Q: What is the difference between Nitro Pro and the Nitro Productivity Suite?
-A: Nitro Pro, with which most of you are probably familiar, is our desktop PDF editor.
+Nitro Pro, with which most of you are probably familiar, is our desktop PDF editor.
 Just a few weeks ago, we released Nitro Pro 12, and it’s now available for purchase as a part of the Nitro Productivity Suite.

 The Nitro Productivity Suite is our new, integrated suite of products for which we offer three different plans.
 The Individual plan can be purchased online and includes Nitro Pro and Nitro Cloud.
 Customers eligible for our Business and Enterprise plans receive additional services and can contact our sales team directly for information on pricing and packaging.
 The Nitro Productivity Suite is still a fraction of the cost of Adobe® Acrobat® DC and DocuSign, and is the only solution that provides advanced desktop PDF editing tools; simple, intuitive, and unlimited workflows for completing forms and eSigning documents; and convenient PDF productivity tools you can use in any web browser.
 At this time, only the complete Nitro Productivity Suite is available for purchase online.
 The only difference between our previous online purchase experience—where only Nitro Pro 11 was available—and the current purchase experience offering the full suite, is that now, you get even more for your money.

-Q: How do I create my Nitro account?
-A: The method of creating your Nitro account differs based on the plan you purchased.
+The method of creating your Nitro account differs based on the plan you purchased.
 For those with an Individual plan, you would follow the installation instructions for Nitro Pro.
 Once installed and open, you would click the “Log In” text link in the top right corner of the application, then click the “Sign Up” link at the bottom of the dialog box that pops up and follow the prompts to finish.

 If you’re a member of a team that has a Business or Enterprise plan, your team admin will take care of creating your account via Nitro Admin.
 You would just then sign in through Nitro Pro.

-Q: Are eSignatures legally valid?
+Are eSignatures legally valid?

-A: Yes.
+Yes.
 Under U.S. and EU eSignature legislation, eSignatures are considered a valid method for signing documents in the same way that pen and paper is used.
 This applies to the majority of use cases.
 Some exceptions exist in certain highly regulated industries, where digital signatures—available in Nitro Pro—are required.

-Q: Can you explain more about Nitro’s eSignature options?
-A: The Nitro Productivity Suite covers virtually every eSigning need, and meets all requirements set forth by U.S. and EU eSignature legislation.
+The Nitro Productivity Suite covers virtually every eSigning need, and meets all requirements set forth by U.S. and EU eSignature legislation.
 Nitro’s different eSignature tools include:

 Digital signatures in Nitro Pro—these signatures are driven by digital certificates and encryption.
 They’re seldom required and are typically used in highly regulated industries (ie, Government) and documentation, such as adoption, divorce, or certain mortgage documents.